warmuuh/milkman/docs/plugin-development.md

 extension point for adding export methods to a request-type.

+## Collection Export Plugin

+extension point for adding export methods to a collection.

 # Persistence
 All requests and RequestAspects (not response-aspects) will be stored in database and serialized using jackson.
 So you have to make sure that your classes properly serialize/deserialize.